goku1610/EDU_ContentPersonalizer/README.md

 #### Selecting a User Profile
 The system allows you to easily switch between different user profiles:

-1. Use the command-line argument to specify which profile to use (e.g., `python main_workflow/newmain.py j`)
+1. Use the command-line argument to specify which profile to use (e.g., `python3 main_workflow/newmain.py j`)
-2. This eliminates the need to manually edit the script when switching between profiles
+2. This eliminates the need to manually edit th escript when switching between profiles
 3. You can still modify `newmain.py` directly if you prefer to hardcode a specific profile

 #### Creating New User Profiles
 To convert raw user data into a structured profile:
 ```
-python user_data_to_profile/user_data_to_profile.py
+python3 user_data_to_profile/user_data_to_profile.py
 ```
 This will:
 1. Read raw user data from `user_data_example.txt`